? Re: Exec Cookware Vs. Prof Line/Knives

 The other thing is that the Executive line is still relatively new, and they are keeping the line lower in price to "hook" us and our customers.
 I'd be willing to be that in the next couple of seasons we're going to be seeing a price increase that will be more in line with the true value of the pieces.

-What is the difference between the Executive Cookware and Professional Line/Knives?
+What is the difference between Executive Cookware and Professional Line Cookware?

-Can I use the Executive Cookware and Professional Line/Knives on all types of stovetops?
+Can I use Executive Cookware on induction cooktops?

 Similar Pampered Chef Threads